kmill/esplights/README.md

 * an HTTP server
 * an OSC server

+There also will potentially be cooperative multitasking using `cont_t` and `yield()` (see `core_esp8266_main.cpp` from the ESP8266 Arduino library).
+However, it will take some care to make sure there are no resource leaks when killing such a task.

 ## Getting started

 These instructions will get you set up to develop and upload the software to the device.